Sign In

 • Hypersensitivity reactions, including anaphylaxis, have been reported with Lagevrio.
 Please refer to the Lagevrio fact sheet for health care providers for additional information on warnings and precautions.

-• Paxlovid (oral antiviral) is a preferred oral antiviral authorized for the treatment of mild to moderate COVID-19 illness.
+• Paxlovid (oral antiviral) is a preferred oral antiviral for the treatment of mild to moderate COVID-19 illness.

 Testing and Prescriptions